rickstaa/panda-autograsp/README.md

 [![Ros melodic](https://img.shields.io/badge/ROS%20Melodic-not%20tested-yellow.svg)](https://wiki.ros.org/melodic)

 ## Package Overview
 Panda_autograsp is an autonomous ROS based grasping solution that works with the [Panda Emika Franka robot](https://www.franka.de/panda/).
-In this grasping solution a number of opensource grasping solutions are implemented on the [Panda Emika Franka robots](https://www.franka.de/panda/) robot.
-The grasping solutions present in this package both work with the physical panda robot as well as a simulated verison of the panda robot.
-A simulated version of the panda robot is shiped with the panda_autograsp package.
-The panda_autograsp package currently contains the following grasping algorithms:
+In this grasping solution, several opensource grasping solutions are implemented on the [Panda Emika Franka robots](https://www.franka.de/panda/) robot.
+These solutions work both on a physical as well as a simulated version of the panda robot.
+A simulated version of the panda robot is already shipped with this package.

 -   [BerkleyAutomation/gqcnn](https://github.com/BerkeleyAutomation/gqcnn)